-Home / Procedures & Investigations / Ambulatory Oesophageal pH Monitoring
+Home / Procedures & Investigations / Ambulatory Oesophageal pH-Impedence Monitoring

-Ambulatory Oesophageal pH Monitoring is a diagnostic test used to measure acid levels in the oesophagus over 24 hours, helping to identify the cause of persistent reflux symptoms and guide appropriate treatment.
+Ambulatory Oesophageal Monitoring is a diagnostic test used to take measurements in the oesophagus over 24 hours, helping to identify the cause of persistent reflux symptoms and guide appropriate treatment.

 How does ambulatory pH monitoring work?

-Ambulatory pH monitoring measures the acidity (pH) at the lower end of the oesophagus (gullet).
+Ambulatory monitoring takes measurements at the lower end of the oesophagus (gullet).

-This can be a useful test for people with symptoms of:
+This can be a useful test for people with symptoms including:

 regurgitation